 The ParaView Connector supports python environments such as a pvpython or state loading within the ParaView GUI.
 Typically, the Connector is set up in the following manner:

-Then, a Connector render view must be created, which happens as follows in pvpython:
+Then, an Omniverse Connector render view must be created, which happens as follows in pvpython:

 newRV = CreateView('OmniConnectRenderView') SetActiveView(newRV) Render()

 If you want to load the python code as a ParaView state file, replace the above section with:

 layout2 = CreateLayout(name='Layout #2') SetActiveView(None) newRV = CreateView('OmniConnectRenderView') AssignViewToLayout(view=newRV, layout=layout2, hint=0)

 Any items attached to the view using